 The assumed annual rate of decay for Act 129 HER programs is based on an analysis of mature programs where treatment group homes received HER messaging for multiple years.
 Studies have also consistently shown that it takes time for HER savings to mature.
 For Phase IV of Act 129, new HER cohorts will continue to assume a 1-year EUL during the first year of HER exposure.
 The persistence and decay assumptions outlined in this protocol will take effect for Year 2 of exposure.
 Years of exposure are mapped to Act 129 program years.
 If a cohort begins receiving HER messaging in December (halfway through the program year), that program year is still Year 1, and the following program year is Year 2 with regard to application of persistence assumptions.

-Act 129 HER programs should always be delivered as a randomized control trial (RCT), but EDCs have significant flexilbility in designing new HER cohorts.
+Act 129 HER programs should always be delivered as a randomized control trial (RCT), but EDCs have significant flexibility in designing new HER cohorts.
 New cohorts can be composed of a mix of past HER recipients and control group homes or non-recipients.
 Randomization should ensure a balanced mix across the new treatment and control group and the billing analysis will capture the savings associated with exposing the new treatment group to HERs, but not the control group.
 When a new cohort is created, accounting always begins at Year 1, even if some of the treatment and control group homes have received HER messaging previously.

 Over time, households close their EDC accounts.
 The most common reason is because the occupant is moving, but other possibilities exist.
 This account “churn” happens at a fairly predictable rate for an EDC service territory and can be forecasted with some degree of certainty.
 Calculating persistent HER savings in future program years requires both an assumption of the savings decay rate and an assumption of the churn rate.